avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 --- abstract

-This document focuses on the critical challenge of migrating long-term security assertions with security requirements spanning over a decade, encompassing X.509 certificates, including those that serve as IDevID certificates, signed firmware/software, and other electronic artifacts.
+This document focuses on the critical challenge of migrating long-term security assertions with security requirements spanning over a decade, encompassing X.509 certificates, including those that serve as manufacturer issued certificates (IDevID), signed firmware/software, and other electronic artifacts.
 We investigate a range of migration strategies, specifically hybrid cryptography and the feasibility of stateful Hash-Based Signatures (HBS) schemes, including its pros and cons.
 To offer a comprehensive context, we present a list of use cases centered around long-lived security assertions, categorize them, and evaluate them against the various migration strategies identified.
 We also aim at listing pros and cons associated with each method.

 --- middle